Psalm 120:1-7 & Psalm 121:1-8

 PREAMBLE: Psalms 120-136 make up the “Great Hallel” that were mostly sung as pilgrims travelled from throughout Israel up to the temple in Mount Zion for the three great annual festivals – (1) Unleavened Bread; (2) Pentecost / Harvest of Firstfruits; (3) Harvest Ingathering / Booths ((Ex.23:14-17).

 Q.2.
 Where did the Psalmist look for his protection?
-What qualities about God comforted him? – (Ps.121:1-8)
+What qualities about God comforted him? – (Psalm 121:1-8)

-The Psalmist may seem like a naturalist who looked for refuge in the hills.
-However, as these pilgrims travelled from throughout the land of Israel, their eyes were on Mount Zion which was elevated seven hundred and eighty five metres in the distance.
+The Psalmist may seem like a naturalist who looked for refuge in the hills (see Ps.121:1).
+However, as these pilgrims travelled from throughout the land of Israel, their eyes were on Mount Zion which was elevated seven hundred and eighty-five metres in the distance.
 This was the place where God had promised to dwell amongst His people (Ex.25:22).
 They sang – My help comes from the Lord, Who made heaven and earth (Ps.120:2).
-They could depend upon the Lord because He never needed to sleep or take a break (Ps.121:3-4).
-He could be depended on to keep and protect His people from all evil (Ps.121:7-8).
+They could depend upon the Lord because He never needed to sleep or take a break – 3 He will not allow your foot to slip; He who keeps you will not doze off 4 Behold, He who keeps Israel will neither slumber nor sleep (Ps.121:3-4).
+He could be depended on to keep and protect His people from all evil (see Ps.121:7-8).
 With great joy, they ascended to the Temple in Jerusalem, in order to bring their worship and offerings of thanksgiving.